zsustc/SLAM-TKA/simulation/readme.txt

 This "simulation" folder consists of the code and dataset for simulating SLAM-TKA.

-To run the code, you have two ways:

-The first one is go to the link and download the compressed file "" and un-compress it, open your MATLAB and run Main_2D_3D_tsdf_overall.m;
+To run the code, open your MATLAB and run " Main_2D_3D_tsdf_overall.m "

+The function "Main_2D_3D_tsdf_overall.m" will first takes some time to load the prior SDF data.

+If the foler " "

 The second way is download the code and dataset

+The first one is go to the link and download the file from the GoogleDrive link, open your MATLAB and run Main_2D_3D_tsdf_overall.m;